-The program offers two paths to the Master of Public Policy degree:
+The GRE is not required to apply to the Master of Public Policy program.

 • The One-Year Master of Public Policy

-The one-year MPP is open to any applicant who has completed a bachelor's degree, in any field, by the time they begin courses in the summer (including current seniors).
+Open to any applicant who has completed a bachelor's degree, in any field, by the time they begin courses in the summer.